k-szuster/luci-access-control-package/README.md

 The software is a Luci app extending system's firewall, so it runs on any platform with no need of recompiling.
 Tested on OpenWrt BB and CC.
+Note: due to a bug in CC, the times must be set in UTC, rather than local time.

 After installation you'll find a new page in OpenWrt's GUI: Network/Access control.